 Can a Christian commit a sin, and still be a Christian?
-Or would this be "the unpardonable sin"?
+Or would this be 'the unpardonable sin'?
 Or would it prove he never was a Christian?
-Thousands worry, because they do not understand what IS the sin that shall never be forgiven.

-Do you know millions who actually believe in Jesus Christ have no salvation at all . . . because they trust in the wrong kind of faith?
-No subject pertaining to Christian salvation is more generally misunderstood than that of saving faith!
+Millions who say they believe in Jesus Christ have no salvation at all because they trust in the wrong kind of faith.
+Saving faith is largely misunderstood.